Frontline

 Men First club

 Men First gives men the opportunity to meet over a meal, talk, and support each other.
-Their time together always starts with barbecuing the meat for the meal, an activity they take great pride in.
-The men will happily spend an evening talking about football or fishing, but there is also time for more serious things, like how to provide an income for their family or the latest developments in the war.
+Their time together always starts with barbecuing the meat, an activity they take great pride in.
+The men will happily spend an evening talking about football or fishing.
+But there is also time for more serious things: how to provide income for their families or the latest developments in the war.

 “This is a great time when men can get out of their homes, come together, relax, briefly leave the stress behind, talk, and savor delicious food.”